 The law also requires drivers involved in auto accidents to exchange insurance information with each other while at the accident scene.
 Police will also include this information in their accident reports, but it can take time to get a copy.
 You'll save valuable time gathering this information from other drivers on your own.

-Most people have a smartphone, so you can photograph the other driver’s insurance and registration cards, they will include their name, make and model of their car, and policy number.
+Most people have a smartphone, so you can photograph the other driver’s insurance and registration cards.
+These will include their name, make and model of their car, and policy number.
 If possible, photograph their driver's license as well.
-And share your information with the other driver as well.
+Share your information with the other driver as well.

 If the other driver doesn't have their insurance card or registration, take photos of their license plate or other identifying information.